 One CAM Limited: Incorporated in September 2020 and established as a special purpose vehicle, as a necessary and best-practice step for delivering the infrastructure intended as part of the Cambridgeshire Automated Metro.
-This company was placed into dormancy, following its final Board meeting in December 2021, and will be formally struck-off the register at Companies House.
+This company was placed into dormancy, following its final Board meeting in December 2021, and will be formally struck-off the register at Companies House in the near future.